 Besides all the usual stuff we carry in our purses (lipstick, wallet, lotion), you’ll need space for your iPhone, your iPad, your phone charger, notebook, and business cards.

 Leave anything you absolutely don’t need (checkbook, extra credit cards, pictures of the kids, car keys) either at home or lock them in your hotel room safe.

 The less stuff you have to carry around, the better.
 In 2017 I bought a new bag in Atlanta a few days before the conference started.
 Of course, I had to have it monogrammed.
-I took it to Haven in 2018 and 2019.
-It will definitely be coming to Atlanta with me again this year.
+I took it to Haven in 2018, 2019, and 2021.

 YOUR CONFERENCE SCHEDULE

 Haven allows you to schedule which classes on which days you want to attend.
 I print mine off before I leave home and also save it on my phone.
 You can change your mind if you want, but I think it will make your conference more rewarding if you do some pre~conference planning.

 Listen to what classes others have been to and their recommendations.
 This is the new Haven schedule for 2022.
 I highlight the classes I want to attend.
 I’m sure I’ll change my mind before and during the conference.

 TO CAMERA OR NOT TO CAMERA?